 Gross motor movements boost brain development, co-ordination and cognitive abilities check out this post to for more details about this.
 So this sort of rhythm activity ticks all those boxes and also just happen to be a firm favourite with the kids too.

 Of course the first steps towards learning body percussion is simple hand clapping.
-But gradually you introduce new sounds and actions to your repertoire which allow you to build more complex patterns of rhythms.
-Older kids love the challenge of memorising sequences of body percussion to accompany their favourite songs and rhymes.
+But gradually you can introduce new sounds and actions to your repertoire as co-ordination develops.
+Then you can build more complex patterns of rhythms, and older kids love the challenge of memorising sequences of body percussion to accompany their favourite songs and rhymes.

 Body percussion works well in short bursts, as a transition activity, either to wake everyone up or give them a break after they’ve all been concentrating.

 How To Teach Body Percussion Rhythm Activities

 - Keep things simple at first and introduce each new body percussion and the note that it represents, one at a time.
 These cards are just to get started, of course you can add your own and the kids love to help too.

 - Each child takes a turn to pick a card and perform the action.
 Everyone else tries to identify the note or rest that it belongs to and copy them.